gloriousnetworker/hermex-admin/README.md

 ## Overview

 **Objective:**
-Create a fully functional and visually appealing Business Intelligence (BI) tool featuring user authentication, data visualization, and a dashboard displaying meaningful business metrics.
+Creation of a fully functional and visually appealing Business Intelligence (BI) tool featuring user authentication, data visualization, and a dashboard displaying meaningful business metrics.

 This project demonstrates my skills in:
 - Frontend development using Next.js